Coevolution: In sociology

-In technology
+In system development

 Computer software and hardware can be considered as two separate components but tied intrinsically by coevolution.
 Similarly, operating systems and computer applications, web browsers, and web applications.
 All these systems depend upon each other and advance through a kind of evolutionary process.
 Changes in hardware, an operating system or web browser may introduce new features that are then incorporated into the corresponding applications running alongside.
 The idea is closely related to the concept of "joint optimization" in sociotechnical systems analysis and design, where a system is understood to consist of both a "technical system" encompassing the tools and hardware used for production and maintenance, and a "social system" of relationships and procedures through which the technology is tied into the goals of the system and all the other human and organizational relationships within and outside the system.
 Such systems work best when the technical and social systems are deliberately developed together.

+The concept of coevolution has been used by Mary Lou Maher and others to model the dynamic relationship between clarification of problem definition and development of a matching solution over time within a system development process.
+An assumed linear progression from 'problem' to 'solution', has been reinterpreted as a coevolutionary progression in which ideas for possible solutions influence and change the understanding of the problem.
+Developed at first from within the computational context of genetic algorithms, coevolution has been developed as a general, descriptive model of the design process, not only in individual design work but also in teamwork.